reem-shaikh/React/02-06/context-app/README.md

   for(let i = 0; i < a.length; i++){
     a[i] = a[i] + 1
   }
-  //array is pass by reference
+  #array is pass by reference
 }

 fn([10, 11, 12])